 The University of North Carolina at Chapel Hill received the following national and international rankings:

-- Ranked #1 best value public college, The Princeton Review and USA Today, 2014
+- Ranked #7 best value public college, The Princeton Review, 2023

-For the 13th time in a row, UNC-Chapel Hill ranked 1st on campuses that provide the best value to in-state students.
+For the 18th consecutive time, UNC-Chapel Hill ranked 1st on campuses that provide the best value to in-state students.
 Kiplinger’s changed its methodology in 2012 to more strongly emphasize value because of the economic challenges facing higher education.
 The formula considered the percentage of students returning as sophomores and four-year graduation rate.
 It also favored campuses with low sticker prices and abundant financial aid, with bonus points for schools that keep student borrowing low.

 - Ranked #1 among all U.S. public research universities for producing the most Rhodes Scholars in the past 5, 10, and 25 years, The Rhodes Trust, 2014